Blackmesa-Canteen/Blackmesa-Canteen/README.md

 > Working to make better meals for all mankind.

-I'm a student who majors in software engineering.
+I'm a student who majors in software engineering. 🧙

-I'm proficient in machining such as cutting, milling, planing, grinding, casting, brazing, laser cutting, CNC machine tools and 3D pringting.
+I'm proficient in machining such as cutting, milling, planing, grinding, casting, brazing, laser cutting, CNC machine tools and 3D pringting.👨🏻‍🏭

-As I've mentioned above, see, I am indeed a qualified software engineering student.
+As I've mentioned above, see, I am indeed a qualified software engineering student.🙃

 - 🔭 I’m currently working on exams and leetcodes.
 - 🌱 I’m currently learning machine learning, Android development and Springboot.